danielmwatkins/evidence_of_abrupt_transitions/README.md

+# Introduction
-This folder contains the code and data used for the paper "Evidence of abrupt transitions between sea ice dynamical regimes in the East Greenland marginal ice zone".
-In the final version, we will include a list of package versions and instructions for setting up a conda environment to ensure reproducibility.
+This repository contains the code and data used for the paper "Evidence of abrupt transitions between sea ice dynamical regimes in the East Greenland marginal ice zone" by Watkins et al. This initial version contains all the code necessary to reproduce the results in the paper, *provided all the external datasets have been downloaded*.
+So that it is possible to review the analysis of the paper, I have separated the python scripts into code needed to prepare the data for analysis, and code needed to create the figures.
+The figure creation code can be run using only the data files provided in the repository.
+In a future version of the repository, more detailed instructions for obtaining the external datasets will be provided.

-The scripts used to prepare the data take a more complex Python environment and require the external datasets to be downloaded.
-The results of these scripts are saved in the folder data_for_analysis which includes subfolders for daily downsampled observations, hourly observations, Ice Floe Tracker observations,  spectra, and the results of the harmonic fit.
-The daily resolution data includes sea ice concentration, depth, and daily median wind speed interpolated to buoy positions and derived quantities.
-The hourly observations include derived quantities, depth, and the interpolated ERA5 winds.

-Python version 3.9.13

-Python libraries used:
-- cartopy
-- h5py
-- netcdf4
-- numpy 1.23.3
-- proplot 0.9.5
-- pyproj
-- pycurrents
-- pandas
-- scipy
-- rioxarray
-- xarray
+# Setup
+The files environment.yml and environment-tidal.yml provide the list of package versions used to run the script.
+After installing miniconda (instructions: https://docs.conda.io/en/latest/miniconda.html) create the miz_dynamics environment via

+`conda env create --file miz_dynamics.yml`

 External datasets needed:
 - Buoy drift tracks from the Arctic Data Center